-Provide an inventory for each class of substances listed in the Australian Code for the Transport of Dangerous Goods by Road and Rail to be held on-site.
+Provide an inventory for each class of substances listed in the Australian Dangerous Goods Codes to be held onsite.
 This information should be presented by classes and should contain:

 - chemical name

 - · concentration in raw material chemicals

-- concentration in operation storage tanks
+- concentration in operation storage tan

 - U.N. number

 - packaging group

-- · correct shipping name

-- · maximum inventory of each substance.
+- correct shipping name - maximum inventory of each substance.